Polypore: Ecology

 Bracket fungi often grow in semi-circular shapes, looking like trees or wood.
 They can be parasitic, saprotrophic, or both.
 One of the more common genera, Ganoderma, can grow large thick shelves that may contribute to the death of the tree, and then feed off the wood for years after.
-Their hardiness means they are very resilient and can live for quite a long time, with many species even developing beautiful multi-coloured circles of colour that are actually annual growth rings.
+Their hardiness means they are very resilient and can live for quite a long time, with many species even developing multi-coloured circles of colour that are actually annual growth rings.

 Polypores are among the most efficient decomposers of lignin and cellulose, the main components of wood.
 Due to this ability they dominate communities of wood-rotting organisms in land ecosystems along with corticioid fungi.
 Through decomposing tree trunks they recycle a major part of nutrients in forests.

-Only basidiomycetes are known to initiate lignin degradation (i.e. cause white rot).
-A recent study linked the end of formation of large-scale coal deposits in the end of the Carboniferous period 300 million years ago to the evolution of lignin-degrading basidiomycetes.
-More efficient degradation of wood by fungi meant less plant material (and hence less coal) accumulating in the soil.

-On the other hand, most brown-rot fungi are polypores.
-These species have lost their lignin degradation ability but are very efficient in degrading cellulose.
+Most brown-rot fungi are polypores.
+Most of these species have lost their lignin degradation ability through evolution but are very efficient in degrading cellulose.
 Brown-rot fungi are prevalent on conifer hosts and open, sun-exposed habitats.
 The fungal community in any single trunk may include both white-rot and brown-rot species, complementing each other's wood degradation strategies.

 Polypores and other decomposer fungi are the first step in food chains that feed on decomposed plant material.
 A rich fauna of insects, mites and other invertebrates feed on polypore mycelium and fruiting bodies, further providing food for birds and other larger animals.
 Woodpeckers and other hole nesting birds typically carve their nests in softer wood decomposed by polypores.